CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 An external Final Project should use all of these technologies into a single Full Stack package.
 This is important as we want our students to use all of the skills that they have learnt in our course.

 We advise against using other tools as they will fall outside our students areas of competency due to the time constraints that we have.

+### Limitations

+As Junior Developers, our students do have some limits on what they can produce

+- Visual Design Complexity
+  - An overly complex design will take a lot longer for our students to develop.
+Try to keep your designs simple and functional.

 ## Next Steps